 Now that you have decided on the space, you need to soundproof your area as much as possible.
 Consider having extra insulation added to the room to help with sound.
-If you need a lot of soundproofing, there are many available options on the market, including Owens Corning 703, which boasts two-inch soundproofing panels.
+If you need a lot of soundproofing, many options are available on the market, including Owens Corning 703, which boasts two-inch soundproofing panels.

 Custom cabinetry and shelving can be a game-changer for a home office.
-An office can go from just okay to your dream office with the right design.
+An office with the right design can go from just okay to your dream office.
 Cabinets can have hidden compartments, unique dividers to fit products or materials, and store office equipment.
 Fusion tracking wall systems can help keep your office arranged neatly.

 Floor to Ceiling Windows

-Installing floor-to-ceiling windows in a home office can take your space to a whole new level of wonder.
-Large windows are optimum for those who find they are more productive in open areas or feel more creative with the natural light.
+Installing floor-to-ceiling windows in a home office can take your space to a new level of wonder.
+Large windows are optimum for those more productive in open areas or who feel more creative with the natural light.